You may have an extra LiPo battery you don’t need right now! In such a case, it is crucial to know how to store it and if you can store it charged. –

 - Keep the battery in a temperature-controlled area that is dry and neither too hot nor too cold.
 This is a general rule and might be a bit expensive.
 But it’s definitely worth every last penny!

-- If it’s discharged now properly, you have to keep one last thing in mind.
-It is, stored in room temperature.
+- If it’s discharged properly, you have to keep one last thing in mind which is, storing it at room temperature.

 That is all for today.